William Jurayj

 Some questions that are currently on my mind:

-- How do reasoning models’ uncertainties respond to increased inference compute?
+- How do reasoning models’ uncertainties develop with increased inference budgets?
 [Test-Time Scaling Confidence]

 - How can programmatic solvers augment language model’s existing reasoning capabilities?
-[Legal Logic Programs] [Programming MDP Components]
+[Legal Logic Programs] [Programming RL Agents]

 - What learning algorithms will thrive in a data-scarce, compute-abundant regime?